 What happens when an incredible author writes a Magic story?
 Something amazing, most definitely.
 Children of the Nameless is our favorite story on the list by far.

 Don’t know when was the last time that we got to see such an amazing black-aligned character as Davriel, Rogue Shadowmage.
 You’ll learn plenty about him as well as some special Innistrad lore.
 That’s right – the story is happening on Innistrad, one of the most popular Magic planes of all times.
 It’s incredibly well told and very immersive.

 If more MTG books were like this, we couldn’t stop reading them

 The story was available for free on Wizard’s website until recently when it was taken down for unknown reasons.
 Once it becomes available we’ll post an update here.

 Grade: 5 – It’s simply a perfect MTG story.
 Another great work of Brandon Sanderson.

 Do you want to read more about Magic now?
 We’re not exactly storytellers, but there’s couple of articles that could help you improve at Magic:

 If you can’t wait for more Magic books, bookmark this page, We’ll update it whenever a new Magic book becomes available.
-That should probably happen soon, since the newest MTG set Ikoria, Liar of Behemoths, gets its own book.
+As we did when the newest MTG set Ikoria, Liar of Behemoths got its own book.
 You can find out more about Ikoria spoilers here.

 Until next time, may you have fun reading good MTG books.